 The major issue was that PASPA could be an unconstitutional, Tenth Amendment-based encroachment upon states’ rights.
 That was New Jersey’s argument.
 They argued that PASPA forced the state (and others) to maintain and enforce laws against sports betting, as opposed to the federal government actually creating laws to regulate or prohibit citizens directly.

 And further, New Jersey argued that PASPA simply dictates a policy, but creates no framework whatsoever for states to follow with respect to sports-betting policy.
-This has wider ramifications for the interplay between federal and state laws and policy, and the outcome might impact the controversy over sanctuary cities.
+This had wider ramifications for the interplay between federal and state laws and policy.

 SCOTUS rules in favor of NJ

-The high court heard oral argument in the case in December 2017 and ruled in May, with Justice Samuel Alito authoring the majority opinion.
+The case, originally titled Christie v NCAA (it changed with the new governor), was heard by the Supreme Court after making its way through the U.S. Third Circuit Court of Appeals.
+The high court heard oral argument for the case in December 2017 and ruled in May, with Justice Samuel Alito authoring the majority opinion.
 The court decided to strike down PASPA completely, ruling it unconstitutional, bringing a major victory to New Jersey and other states hoping to offer legal sports betting.

 In an opinion joined by all of the justices except Justice Ginsburg and Justice Sotomayor, Alito stated: